-Conversion of Public Housing to Tenant Based Assistance:
+Conversion of Public Housing to Tenant Based Assistance & Project-Based Assistance under RAD:

-The AHA is considering a conversion or repositioning the public housing units to Tenant Based Assistance, preferable PBRA under RAD or one of the many HUD offered options.
-During 2021 and 2022 the AHA Board and staff have continued to review opportunities and it is anticipated this will continue into 2023:
+The AHA is considering a conversion or repositioning the public housing units to Tenant Based Assistance, preferably PBRA under RAD or one of the many HUD offered options.
+During 2023 the AHA Board and staff have continued to review opportunities and it is anticipated this will continue into 2023-24 including but not limited to the following:

-- RAD training and conferences. - Calculation of rents and submission to HUD Repositioning staff. - Meeting and communicating with HUD Repositioning staff as opportunities become available. - Review of capital improvements to dwelling and non-dwelling property, potential development activities and other needed engineering/architectural projects.
+- RAD training and conferences and calculation of rents relative to RAD and repositioning. - Meeting and communicating with housing professionals as opportunities become available. - Review of capital improvements to dwelling and non-dwelling property, potential development activities and other needed engineering/architectural projects.